Microsoft needs a solid strategy at E3 and announcing the same old exclusives may not be enough.

 "The point isn’t that Sony is pro-consumer.
 It’s the building of successive franchises with a longer goal in mind rather than going back to the well again and again and again for diminishing returns."

-Look at Sony, which pushes new franchises like Horizon: Zero Dawn and new ideas in established franchises like God of War.
+Look at Sony, which pushes new franchises like Horizon: Zero Dawn and new ideas in established franchises.
 Not every new idea is a slam-dunk hit (see The Order: 1886) and not every idea is incredible out of the gate (Evolution Studios’ DriveClub).
 However, it’s clear that the studio isn’t looking to just compete with the best that first party competitors have to offer.
 It’s competing with third party developers, pushing higher production values in offbeat concepts and providing a platform with benefits for third party developers on the PS4.
 Meanwhile, Microsoft continues to minimize its third party dealings.

 I’m not saying that deals with timed exclusive DLC for FIFA or Call of Duty set my world on fire but they were a few of the aces that Microsoft had.
 This is, again, to say nothing of Microsoft’s dealings with developers like Platinum Games who it completely shafted.
 We could talk forever about Microsoft’s failure to really employ the creativity seen in the Japanese game development market.
 But those chickens came home to roost in 2017 itself when all the big names like Nier: Automata, Persona 5, Nioh and so on stuck with the PlayStation 4 at their respective launches (with Nier: Automata only now being confirmed for Xbox One).

 The point isn’t that Sony is pro-consumer.
 It’s the building of successive franchises with a longer goal in mind rather than going back to the well again and again and again for diminishing returns.
-Yes, God of War and Uncharted 4: A Thief’s End remain some of the most successful PS4 titles.
+Yes, Uncharted 4: A Thief’s End remains one of the most successful PS4 titles.
 Re-imaginings/remakes of old classics like Ratchet and Clank and Shadow of the Colossus have also proven successful.
 However, it’s the franchises like Horizon: Zero Dawn, Until Dawn, Detroit: Become Human, Bloodborne, Nioh, Nier: Automata, Persona 5, Gravity Rush 2, Hellblade: Senua’s Sacrifice and so on which it either developed or helped foster (even as some released on other platforms later) that are ultimately building up the console’s brand.

 "If Microsoft goes back to the well again with Halo, Gears of War and Forza, it’s shooting itself in the foot a decade later."